cyuen808/cyuen808.github.io/docs/02-Component-Selection/Component-Selection.md

     | Includes built-in diodes that protect against voltage spikes when motors switch direction.t | Has a basic control setup (Forward, Reverse, Brake); requires extra PWM programming for smooth speed control.

-**Choice:** Option 1: Toshiba TB6612FNG
+**Choice:** Option 3: 2156-FAN8100N-FS-ND

-**Rationale:** TB6612FNG is the most practical, low-risk driver for a 6–9 V system controlled by a 3.3 V MCU.
-It gives you reliable bidirectional control, braking, and PWM speed control with simple wiring and strong community support.
+**Rationale:** The FAN8100N was chosen for its reliable 3.3 V logic compatibility, built-in protection features, and sufficient current capacity to safely and efficiently drive our 6 V DC motor within the Hub subsystem.

 ## **DC Motor Options**